 Bachelor of Arts, Yale University, History (2016)

 Current Research and Scholarly Interests

-Indigenous History, U.S. Legal History, History of U.S. Empire, Federal Indian Law, Tribal Law, Law of the Territories, Constitutional Law, Property Law, Environmental Law
+Indigenous History, U.S. Legal History, History of U.S. Empire, Federal Indian Law, Tribal Law, Law of the Territories, Race and the Law, Constitutional Law, Property Law, Environmental Law